(Scroll down for

 of Supervisors adopted an ordinance to consolidate all responsibility for Public

-Division beginning July 1, 2014.
-Previously, the responsibility had been divided
+Health Division beginning July 1, 2014.
+Previously, the responsibility had been

-between the Department of Public Health and the Treasurer and Tax Collector.
-Department
+divided between the Department of Public Health and the Treasurer and Tax Collector.

-of Public Health's Environmental Health Division anticipates mailing out the 2014/15
+Department of Public Health's Environmental Health Division anticipates mailing

-be received or postmarked by the delinquency date to avoid penalties.
-If a payment
+tax payments must be received or postmarked by the delinquency date to avoid penalties.

-is received after the delinquency date, with no postmark, the payment is considered
+If a payment is received after the delinquency date, with no postmark, the payment

-late and penalties will be imposed, in accordance with State law.
-Taxpayers who
+is considered late and penalties will be imposed, in accordance with State law.

-send a payment by mail are cautioned that the United States Postal Service only
+Taxpayers who send a payment by mail are cautioned that the United States Postal

-postmarks certain mail depending on the type of postage used, and may not postmark
+Service only postmarks certain mail depending on the type of postage used, and may

-mail on the same day deposited by a taxpayer.
-To assist taxpayers in understanding
+not postmark mail on the same day deposited by a taxpayer.
+To assist taxpayers in

-how to avoid penalties that could result from postmark issues, the Tax Collector
+understanding how to avoid penalties that could result from postmark issues, the

 Requirement for Registration of Tax Agents